runnane/node-red-contrib-easee/README.md

 npm run lint:fix
 ```

+**CI Integration**: ESLint runs automatically on all pull requests and blocks merging if issues are found.

-See [ESLINT.md](ESLINT.md) for detailed ESLint configuration and usage.
+See [ESLINT.md](ESLINT.md) for detailed ESLint configuration and [MIGRATION.md](MIGRATION.md) for completed JSHint migration details.

 ### Testing